Fever and immunological reactions

 Many of the body’s important immune defense mechanisms are only activated by fever.
 Fever stimulates the activity of certain immune cells in the immune system (11, 148).
 In this way it also stops the proliferation of pathogens.
 In cases of serious infection the survival rate shows a close correlation to development of fever (12-14, 55, 86, 150).
 An increase in body temperature of as little as 1-4°C helps fight many infections (149).

 At the same time, fever protects the body's own cells from the protective antibodies released by the immune cells.

 Meanwhile, the body protects its own (more heat-sensitive) proteins, called heat shock proteins, from the potential adverse effects of warming (148).

 In this way, the body strikes an optimal balance between the benefits and drawbacks of fever, with precision and control.

 When someone develops a fever, several parts of the immune system become more active:

-- By direct thermal effect the body reduces the proliferation of pathogens (9).
+- Direct thermal effects reduce the proliferation of pathogens (9).

-- By increasing antibody production in the humoral immune system it neutralizes and destroys pathogens more easily (10).
+- Increasing antibody production in the humoral immune system neutralizes and destroys pathogens more easily (10).

-- By activating the cellular immune system (11, 148).
+- Through activation of the cellular immune system (11, 148).
 The proliferation, maturation and activity of white blood cells are increased.
-Immune cells move faster, more actively absorb the invading viruses, bacteria, and their antibody production speeds up.
-They show (present) faster to their counterparts the antigens to be destroyed and neutralized.
+Immune cells then move faster, more actively absorb invading viruses, bacteria, and their antibody production speeds up.
+They present faster the antigens to be destroyed and neutralized.
 Unnecessary materials and debris are transported faster to the lymphatic pathways and lymph nodes.